Is No-Haggle Car Buying a Good Idea?

 See how no-haggle shopping can benefit you, and when you should still haggle to get your best deal.

 What is no-haggle car buying?

-No-haggle car buying is a system in which you pay the dealer asking price on a vehicle — no more, no less.
-No-haggle pricing gained extra attention in 2006 when Saturn dealers instituted a strict no-haggle policy.
+No-haggle car buying is a system in which you pay the dealer’s asking price on a vehicle — no more, no less.
+No-haggle pricing began in the 1990s when Saturn dealers instituted a strict no-haggle policy.
 Saturn customers loved the no-haggle part — but, unfortunately, Saturn didn’t last.
 No-haggle buying, however, is here to stay.

 With traditional dealerships, you expect to negotiate on price.
 According to the Federal Trade Commission, you can bargain on the dealer’s profit margin on the car — the difference between the manufacturer’s suggested retail price (MSRP) and the dealer’s invoice price (what the dealer paid for the car).
 The FTC suggests you may be able to negotiate for a price reduction equal to 10% to 20% of this difference, depending on demand for the car.

 No-haggle car dealers aim to make the process as straightforward as buying an item of clothing off the rack at a department store.
 The price for that new shirt is listed on the tag, and if you want to buy it, you just head to the register — the price is the price.
 And if you find a car you like at a no-haggle dealership, all you have to do to get the keys is to arrange payment and sign the papers.

 The answer may seem obvious, but this is a fair question.
 The short answer is no. The buyer finds the car they want, pays the listed price and that’s the end of the process.
 No salesperson has to speak with their boss on the side, then find you in the showroom and “go over the numbers.”

 Keep in mind that no-haggle pricing sometimes applies to your trade-in offer as well.
 If you plan to trade in your old vehicle as part of your car-buying experience, you may receive a firm offer with no room for negotiation.